Vietnam.vn - Nền tảng quảng bá Việt Nam

 Tourists board the boat from De Gi estuary, travel about 4 km to reach Vung Boi, in Vinh Loi village, My Thanh commune, Phu My district.

-Tourists can book a package tour for about 1,500,000 VND for 3 days and 2 nights, including meals, fishing, night squid fishing, boat, homestay.
-In addition to Vung Boi with its clear blue beach, tourists can also visit Hon Trau island or explore the giant squash village.
-In addition to the 3 days and 2 nights tour, you can take a shorter tour with a lower price.
+Tourists can book a package tour for about 1,500,000 VND for 3 days and 2 nights, including meals, fishing, night squid fishing, boat trips, and homestays.
+In addition to Vung Boi with its clear blue beach, tourists can also visit Hon Trau Island or explore the giant squash village.
+In addition to the 3 days and 2 nights tour, shorter tours are available at lower prices.

-After taking a boat to Vung Boi, visitors go to the peninsula by canoe, then transfer items such as gas cylinders, stoves, camping gear, and food to shore.
+After taking the boat to Vung Boi, visitors go to the peninsula by canoe, then transfer items such as gas cylinders, stoves, camping gear, and food to shore.

 Scuba diving is a popular activity in Vung Boi.
-For those who know how to swim and have strength, they can be instructed in shooting fish, hunting squid, and octopus.
+For those who know how to swim and have strength, they can be instructed to shoot fish, hunt squid, and octopus.

-Do Thanh Toan (Tommy Toan), a veteran diver and also an experienced safety guide for guests, said that in addition to hunting fish, visitors can dive to see coral.
+Do Thanh Toan (Tommy Toan), a veteran diver and also an experienced safety guide for guests, said that in addition to hunting fish, tourists can dive to see coral.

 Families traveling in groups with young children often choose to explore near the rocky beach for safety.
 They often swim, play, then eat, drink and sing on the sand.